AlphaForceBravo/FWB-FB-S/README.md

-# 🎣 Bridger: Western Fishing Bot | v3.3.6
+# 🎣 Bridger: Western Fishing Bot | v3.3.7

 A high-performance automation utility designed for fishing in **Bridger Western**.
 This bot utilizes **Real-Time FFT Audio Frequency Analysis**, **Lightning-Fast OpenCV Template Matching**, and a **Customizable Macro System** to provide a near-perfect, hands-free fishing experience.

-> **Note:** Version 3.3.6 is a critical hotfix that eliminates the "Silent Freeze" bug on startup and completely overhauls how Template Mode detects the minigame on smaller displays!
+> **Note:** Version 3.3.7 is a highly requested hotfix that permanently squashes the infamous "Equip Loop" bug!
 > If you need support, join the Discord Server and create a ticket: https://discord.gg/euQnmmAnDj

 ---